Mergifyio/mergify/docs/source/actions/dismiss_reviews.rst

        pull request is updated.
 If set to ``false``, nothing will be done.
 If set to a list, each item should be the GitHub login of a user whose review will be removed.
+       If set to ``from_requested_reviewers``, the list of requested reviewers will be used to get whose review will be removed.
    * - ``changes_requested``
      - Boolean or list of string
      - ``true``